Club logo

 • Fran Healy

-There are single nominations for the remaining offices so the nominees shall be declared elected at the AGM.
+There were single nominations for the remaining offices so the nominees were declared elected at the AGM.
 They are President: Pam Murphy, Vice President: Julie Rhodes, Secretary: Katherine Marsden and Treasurer: Leigh Blizzard.

 Top